SheharyarAmin/Kuponglig_SDK/doc/StoreApi.md

 Get Stores By Vendor

-Endpoint to fetch all stores for a vendor. - Returns a list of stores for the given vendor ID.
+Endpoint to fetch all stores for a vendor.
+Includes subscription status information for vendor dashboard.
+Args:     vendor_id: The vendor ID to fetch stores for.
+Returns:     List of stores with subscription warning information.

 ### Example
 ```dart